 Elly is a single parent of a 2-year old son who lives Spiderman!
 She just other people's kids.
 Even though she's returned from mission work in Africa. got three of her own!
-She really enjoys She recently found a teaching position cooking big meals, and inviting friends in a Christian school after struggling months.
+She really enjoys She recently found a teaching position cooking big meals, and inviting friends in a Christian school after struggling over to share.
+Since immigrating from to find permanent work for several months.
 While waiting for the work to start in September, she spends her days tutoring.
 It's hard to juggle finding a sitter for her son with her tutoring schedule.